 If you need to prepare the khagina for guests, for a dawaat, for sehri or iftar during Ramadan/Ramzan, you can prepare the onion masala a day before and refrigerate it.
 It saves a lot of time.
 Make sure to cool it completely before you keep it in the fridge.

 Before serving, heat the masala in a pan.
 Once the masala is hot, add the eggs and follow any of the 3 options mentioned above.

-1. Tomatoes can also be added, it gives the dish a tangy flavor.
-Ensure you let their moisture dry before adding eggs to it.
+1. Tomatoes can also be added, which gives the dish a tangy flavor.
+Ensure you let their moisture dry before adding eggs to them.

 2. Can add chopped or sliced capsicum.

 3. Can add leafy vegetables like spinach, fenugreek leaves (methi), or spring onion.

 4. Make a delicious sandwich with a slice of cheese, and your choice of sauces.

 5. For an interesting twist for kids, you can use khagina as a filling in pita bread, a quesadilla, rolls, wraps, frankies, or croissants.